quat1024/quat1024.github.io/in/posts/who_is_bright_data.md

 ## Conclusions

 **Minecraft mods are, and always have been, arbitrary code.** Minecraft mods can do literally anything to your PC.
-There is no sandboxing and there never will be.
+There is no sandboxing and there never will be (update: [maybe there will be](https://github.com/FabricMC/fabric-sandbox)).
 Malware developers knew this, and now adware companies are catching on.

 I would say something like "only download mods from trusted people and trusted sources", but this mod had half a million downloads and had every indication of being reliable.
 (If anything, it's more like when Chrome extension developers sell their browser extension to an adware company.)